-Solo travel in Uganda
+Solo Travel in Uganda

 In Western Uganda, you can go mountain gorilla and chimpanzee trekking in Bwindi and Kibale Forest, wildlife spotting and birdwatching on the rivers and savanna of Queen Elizabeth National Park and Murchison Falls National Park and hiking in the crater lakes area.

-A great place to base yourself in Western Uganda is Lake Bunyonyi, from where you can easily go gorilla trekking in Bwindi, but also do a number of outdoors activities in the lake and in the surrounding area.
+A great place to base yourself for your solo travel in Uganda is Western Uganda – Lake Bunyonyi, from where you can easily go gorilla trekking in Bwindi, but also do a number of outdoor activities in the lake and in the surrounding area.
 In Eastern Uganda, Jinja is an ideal place for solo travellers.